fauzanfebrian/fauzanfebrian/README.md

 ### 📊 Real-Time Proof of Work

-These stats aren't a list of skills I claim to have; they are a real-time reflection of my work.
+These stats aren't a list of skills I claim to have, they are a real-time reflection of my work.
 Data is automatically generated via WakaTime and shows my actual coding activity over the last 7 days.

 <!--START_SECTION:waka-->
 📊 **This Week I Spent My Time On**